Spellbinder (TV series): Conceptualization

+History

 Very little is revealed about the history of the Spellbinder's world.
 At some point in the distant past, a disaster befell the planet, leaving their land surrounded by a wasteland where nothing can survive.
 They refer to this disaster as "the Darkness," and the ancestors of a group called the Marauders (raiders who live on the outskirts of their society, bordering on the wastelands) are blamed for the past catastrophe.
-It is later learned that the Ancient Spellbinders were the ones actually responsible for the disaster, brought about by their own intellectual arrogance and desire for increasingly powerful weapons.
+Ancient Spellbinders were the ones actually responsible for the disaster, brought about by their own intellectual arrogance and desire for increasingly powerful weapons.
 Paul, the visitor from our world, speculates that "the Darkness" may have been the result of a nuclear winter, although this is not further elaborated upon.
 Regent Correon, with Paul's help, discovers an ancient book that describes an experiment of the ancient Spellbinders that went horribly wrong, but this book is destroyed by Ashka before more can be learned.

-The Ancient Spellbinders were technologically advanced, although their everyday lives were relatively simple by the standards of Paul's world.
-They lived in stone castles and relied on traditional agriculture for food, but they also developed electromagnetic power suits, long-distance radio communication, and metallic ships that used powerful magnetic fields in order to fly.
-Most of their knowledge was lost after the disaster, and today's Spellbinders only have a limited understanding of the science their technology is based on.
-Their flying ships and power suits are falling into disarray as they frantically search to rediscover the knowledge lost to them.

-The Spellbinder world is governed by a council of three Regents who reside in the Spellbinder castle.
-The Regents are indifferent to the plight of the people outside their castle, enforce a very rigid code of laws designed to protect their power over the land, and ultimately are reluctant to believe Paul's claims about where he comes from.
-They imprison anyone who discovers or applies the principles of science, such as Zander, a native boy who makes a toy that can fly.
-The basis of their power over the people is their technology, and they are ruthless in their desire to prevent anyone else from understanding it.
-People who are exiled to the wastelands are sometimes saved by, and then join, the group of raiders known as Marauders.

-The people of the Spellbinder world are ignorant of the true nature of the Spellbinders' technology.
-To them, their power suits and flying ships are magic.
-The Spellbinders exploit this belief in order to maintain control over the people and use them for labour.
-Some people are allowed into the Spellbinder castle as servants, while exceptionally bright ones are taken on as apprentices to the Spellbinders.
-There is some degree of nepotism involved in the process though, as Gryvon is clearly only chosen to be an apprentice because his father is the Summoner of Clayhill.